ARISE-Initiative/robomimic/docs/introduction/quickstart.md

 - Getting familiar with operations over tensor collections
   - Learn about using useful tensor utilities [here](../modules/utils.html#tensorutils)
 - Creating your own observation modalities
-  - Learn how to make your own observation modalities and process them with appropriate network architectures here
+  - Learn how to make your own observation modalities and process them with custom network architectures [here](../modules/observations.html)
-  - TODO: fill in link above
 - Creating custom network modules
   - Learn how to create custom networks here
   - TODO: fill in link above